 Suicidal thoughts or attempts

-We can be so overwhelmed by our symptoms that we sometimes consider harming ourselves or suicide.
+We can be so overwhelmed by our symptoms that we sometimes consider harming themselves or suicide.
 When we’re experiencing trauma symptoms, we can also experience depression, panic attacks, anxiety, and substance abuse and are at higher risk for suicide.
 In fact, people diagnosed with trauma symptoms are 9.8 times more likely to die by suicide.5

-If you are thinking about suicide or need emotional support, please text “HOME” to 741741 for free, 24/7 crisis counseling from Crisis Text Line.
+If you are thinking about suicide or need emotional support please text “HOME” to 741741 for free, 24/7 crisis counseling from Crisis Text Line.
 We want you to know that you are not alone and that there is hope.

 Trauma triggers and other common experiences like panic attacks and bursts of irritability can cause sudden mood changes following trauma exposure.
-While bipolar disorder is a different condition, the mood swings that come with trauma exposure may sometimes be mistaken for bi-polar disorder, and in some cases, we may have both conditions.
+While bi-polar disorder is a different condition, the mood swings that come with trauma exposure may sometimes be mistaken for bi-polar disorder, and in some cases, we may have both conditions.
 Working with a licensed clinician is the key to figuring out the right diagnosis.

 While being diagnosed with trauma symptoms and Obsessive-Compulsive Disorder (OCD) are different conditions, after we’re exposed to trauma, we may behave in ways that look similar to OCD.
 For example, we may check the locks on their doors several times before leaving the house in response to the hypervigilance that can come after a trauma.

 OCD and those diagnosed with trauma symptoms can both suffer from intrusive, disturbing thoughts.
 When we experience both conditions, we often feel a constant impending sense of doom or dread.